 WELL … it is 85 degrees here in San Diego, and I’m inside doing a blog post… This will be a quickie… its so beautiful here outside, I need some vitamin D!

-I’m still reminiscing about my trip to Vancouver!
-It has quickly become one of my favorite cities I’ve ever had the pleasure of visiting, and I’m already planning my next trip back!
-I wanted to put together a travel diary and guide to all of my favorite spots, including my hotel, new restaurants and locations to shoot for those of you who are thinking about going!
-Hope you enjoy 🙂
+So back to Nashville.
+I wanted to put together a travel diary and guide to all of my favorite spots, including my fave hotel, new restaurants and locations to shoot for those of you who are thinking about going!

-Where To Eat:
+Where to Eat: